iammurali/iammurali.github.io/_posts/2021-06-18-life-as-software-engineer-in-india.markdown

 categories: life
 ---

-### WFH(WORK FROM HOME):The Good Cakes
+### WFH(WORK FROM HOME):The Good that i see

 So, being a software engineer has become really common thing today. and with the help of cheapest internet option in india, every people has internet in their hands more than ever before.

 since internet is widely available working from anywhere is never been easier,